JanBeh/neumond/README.md

 ## Module `neumond.wait_posix`

 Module providing additional effects and functions for waiting on POSIX platforms.
+Appropriate handlers are provided by the `wait_posix_blocking` and `wait_posix_fiber` modules or the high-level `runtime` module as mentioned further above.

-The module provides the following effects:
+The `wait_posix` module provides the following effects:

   * **`wait_posix.select(...)`** which is an alias for `wait.select(...)`.